Learn how to build first aid kit for your survival using this guide with tips on what and what-not for proper first aid kits!

 You will need a pair of scissors to cut gauze pads and adhesive tape and you will need tweezers to pull out splinters.
 Only make sure to sterilize both before using them for addressing injuries.

 RELATED: 17 OTC Meds For Survival Kit

 The saying, “It's better to have it and not need it than to need it and not have it” is applicable in building first aid kits depending on the case.
 In some survival situations, you just don't have the luxury of added weight for extras.

 That's why planning ahead is the very essence of survival.
 It saves you time, energy, and resources which ultimately save your life.

-For home medicine or first aid cabinet, you have the luxury of space to stock up on things which may not be exactly essential but promotes comfort.
+For a home medicine or first aid cabinet, you have the luxury of space to stock up on things that may not be exactly essential but promote comfort.
 For example, you can do without a cooling gel for minor burns since you simply cool the burn with lukewarm water for 20 minutes.

 So, for a spacious and immobile first aid kit, you can add any of the following items: